 UFIP cymbals are hand-manufactured in Italy using a unique centrifuge-casting process, called Rotocasting®, where liquid B20 alloy is poured into fast rotating forms (most Turkish style cymbals are the result of a rolling and pressing process).
 Centrifugal force pushes any impurities towards the outer edge of the cymbal which are then eliminated during lathing.
 This results in a thicker bell and a more compact molecular structure of the cymbal, ensuring greater durability and a natural improvement in sound quality as time goes on.

-Having an entire set of the Blasts on my kit inspired me to experiment with new styles and brought out a kind of creativity I didn’t know was there.
+Having an entire set of the Blasts on my kit inspired me to experiment with different styles and brought out a new kind of creativity I didn’t know was there.
 Similar to how guitarists write new songs when they pick up a different guitar, I played differently with the Blasts.
 I downloaded a electro play-along track they were perfect for and had hours of fun applying 6-stroke rudiments around the kit and on the hats and cymbals.

 If you are a drum and bass or electro/industrial player, it’s almost an imperative to try out the Blasts – they’re that good.
 If you’re not, while you may not want an entire set (unless you can afford the option of switching out your main cymbals for specific musical situations that call for a trashy sound), having one or two Blasts in your arsenal would be an awesome way to bring in a modern sound that’s akin to a China, but that has the sonic depth and beauty of a handmade Italian cymbal.